sahuidhsu/selenium-grid-docker/README_EN.md

 - [x] Quickly update Selenium Grid Hub or Node (provided that it is deployed using this script)
 - [x] Quickly uninstall Selenium Grid Hub or Node (provided that it is deployed using this script)
 - [x] Automatically obtain IP as default address
+- [x] Automatically determine the location of the IP and select appropriate API
 - [x] Custom Publish and Subscribe ports
 - [x] Custom Hub port
 - [x] docker permission recognition